pj64team/Project64-1.6-Plus/README.md

 # Project64 1.6 Plus

-Project64 1.6 Plus is a free and open-source emulator for the Nintendo 64 and is an update/fix of the original Project 64 1.6 source.
-It is written in C/C++ currently only for Windows.
+Project64 1.6 Plus is a free and open-source emulator for the Nintendo 64 and It is written in C/C++ currently only for Windows.
+The project is a feature updated & vulnerability fix of the original Project 64 1.6 source.
+It is targeted at the communities that still desire to use 1.6's ability to play Rom Hacks and like because of an incorect core that lets a lot of things slide when it comes to compatibility.

 ## Enhancements special mentions (amoungts many)